Sleep Disorders

 After a thorough diagnosis, we’ll recommend the best treatment for your specific sleep disorder, which may include:

-• Therapy or stress-relieving techniques to eliminate anxiety about having adequate sleep
+• Therapy or stress-relieving techniques: Regular therapy appointments can help patients learn techniques to eliminate anxiety about having adequate sleep.
+A common practice is cognitive behavioral therapy for insomnia treatment.

 We offer treatment of mental health disorders for teens and adolescents from the age of 14 years and older.
 You can pay for treatment through most major health insurance providers, including HMOs, Medicare, worker’s compensation and cash.

-Give us a call now to book an appointment with a sleep specialist for your diagnosis and treatment, or use our live chat to receive help right away.
-You can also ask questions about our services and your sleep issues or any other mental health issues by completing our contact form.
+Most sleep disorders can be treated effectively.
+If you live in Northern or Southern California, you can schedule an appointment online at any time to receive treatment.
+Give us a call at 1-877-APA-5818 to book an appointment with a sleep specialist for your diagnosis and treatment, or use our live chat to receive help right away.

 “I’ve been going here over a year now.
 I’ve always been treated professionally.
 Everyone is so nice.
 My clinicians are courteous and caring.
 Everyone I’ve dealt with has treated me respectfully while I’ve been learning to deal with my diagnoses.
 Highly recommend this office!”